JohnRomanelis/GeometricSaliency/README.md

 ## Requirements

 I tried this with the following setup.
-Note that choosing different version may not work as Open3D is still an experimental library.
+Note that choosing different versions may not work as Open3D is still an experimental library.

 ```
 open3d==0.17.0